sumukh03/matcch/README.md

 + When the new user's count reaches a threshold , we can use that data and retrain our model.

 ### Documentation
-Kindly find the additional documentation about how to use the application and the API's in the folder
+Kindly find the manual about how to use the application and the API's in the folder
 ```bash
 matcch/Docs
 ```